 All packages come with unlimited downloads, so you can browse and stream as much as you want without hitting a usage cap, and an EE Bright Box router.
 You’ll also get a year’s free trial of Norton Online Security to keep your devices safe.

-You’ll also need line rental from EE to get a broadband connection.
+You’ll also get EE line rental included too, which you can upgrade to a proper home phone package.
 Here your options are:

 - Weekend calls only - The standard line rental from EE, which comes with inclusive weekend calls to UK landlines.